ashsecurity/ashsecurity.github.io/_drafts/2019-05-22-ArcSight-Developing-Custom-Sysmon-Logs-Parser.md

 Save the parser that we have created as the **microsoft_windows_sysmon.sdkkeyvaluefilereader.properties** file, place it to the required folder **$ARCSIGHT_HOME\user\agent\fcp\winc\microsoft_windows_sysmon_operational** and restart the connector for the changes to take effect.

-In our case the full parser would look something like this
+The full parser looks something like this

 ```
 key.delimiter=&&